qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Norwegian, Swedish, Italian and Spanish, besides English (Unicode input).

-It also allows the same layout on a computer that is already set to Dvorak on the computer side, by changing the default layer (see Function layer).
+It also allows the same layout on a computer that is already set to Dvorak on the computer side.

-This keymap.c was edited from the default provided with this version of QMK on Github, and the LED support was copied from ../jetpacktuxedo/ keymap.
+This keymap.c was edited from the default, LED support was copied/edited from ../jetpacktuxedo/ keymap.
                                                 By Jos B.,  joshb@xs4all.nl